 If you are anemic, you may experience:

 Keep in mind that your dizziness during periods may not be related to anemia or uterine fibroids at all.
 Variations in estrogen levels, which occur in the days surrounding menstruation, may be the cause.
 Alternatively, your dizziness may have nothing to do with your periods.

 To resolve dizziness, you first need to understand what is causing it.
 The best way to figure this out is to contact your doctor.
 Be prepared to share information on when, exactly, your dizziness occurs.
 If you have any other fibroid symptoms, be sure to also mention these during your appointment.

-When to Contact a Doctor about Nausea and Dizziness During Your Period
+Solutions for Nausea and Dizziness During Period

 For some women, period nausea and dizziness due to uterine fibroids can be severe and debilitating.
 You may be moody and irritable, which can affect social relationships.
 You may also find yourself regularly calling in sick to work, which can impact career advancement.

 If your overall quality of life is negatively impacted by fibroids, we recommend contacting a fibroid treatment specialist as soon as possible.
 If you are suffering from fibroid symptoms like nausea and dizziness, you will most likely need to address these at their root source.

 If you are avoiding the doctor because you fear surgery, we want to set your mind at ease.
 Many women believe that a hysterectomy, the complete surgical removal of the uterus, is the only available fibroid treatment.
 Fortunately, we know this isn’t true.

 At USA Fibroid Centers, we offer a minimally-invasive, non-surgical fibroid treatment called Uterine Fibroid Embolization (UFE).
 UFE can relieve your symptoms, preserve your uterus, and quickly get you back to normal life.